SAP/sap-btp-service-operator/README.md

         Note that the pre-delete job is only visible for approximately one minute after the job execution is completed.

-        If you don't have an access to the pre-delete job, use kubectl to view details about the failed resource and check its status by running:
+        If you don't have access to the pre-delete job, use kubectl to view details about the failed resource and check its status by running:

           - `kubectl describe <resource_type> <resource_name>`